 Throughout the test you should drive to the best of your ability, making good progress where the road and traffic conditions allow and being cautious where traffic situations or hazards merit this.
 If you realise you have made a mistake, don't worry!
 Concentrate on the remainder of the test or you may make further errors, the mistake might be less serious than you think and may not affect your result.
-For instance, if you stall the car and recover from it safely you may only get a driving error for control, but if you panic, fail to secure the car properly and then set off again unsafely you may get the dreaded SERIOUS error!
+For instance, if you stall the car and recover from it safely you may only get a driving fault for control, but if you panic, fail to secure the car properly and then set off again unsafely you may get the dreaded SERIOUS or DANGEROUS fault!

 You can make up to FIFTEEN minor driving errors and still pass your test (SIXTEEN or more would result in a fail as you would be regarded as having been very lucky not to have committed a serious or dangerous error!).
 However, if you commit just ONE SERIOUS or ONE DANGEROUS error, you will fail your test.
 Should your examiner feel that you are a danger either to themselves, yourself or to other road users at any time, then your test will be terminated on safety grounds and you will lose your fee.

 If you wish, you may ask someone to accompany you on the test for moral support or chaperone purposes.
 This person must however be OVER SIXTEEN years old and cannot take any part in the test.
 The examiner will instruct them to remain silent and as still as possible throughout the test.
-Should you require an interpreter, this is also permitted.

 Occasionally a second examiner may join you on your driving test for quality control purposes.
 Dont worry if this happens as they will be watching the examiner conducting your test - not you.
 Just remember to use a little more gas to account for the additional weight in the car!